modyo/modyo-docs/docs/en/dynamic/architecture.md

 - React has a large developer community and a wide range of complementary tools and libraries, making it easy to develop and implement micro frontend web applications.
 - React is compatible with the “Client-Side Rendering” approach, which allows the creation of fast and highly interactive web applications, which is very important in micro frontend applications.

-Modyo Dynamic uses React as it is an excellent option for building micro frontends due to its ability to create reusable components, its flexibility, performance, developer community and compatibility with client-side rendering.
+Dynamic Framework uses React as it is an excellent option for building micro frontends due to its ability to create reusable components, its flexibility, performance, developer community and compatibility with client-side rendering.

 ### Internationalization

 Internationalization (i18n) in a micro frontend refers to the adaptation of the application's user interface to different languages and cultures.
 In other words, the application must be able to display texts and images in different languages.

-Within Modyo Dynamic, internationalization is implemented with the following practices:
+Within Dynamic Framework, internationalization is implemented with the following practices:
 - An internationalization library is used that allows the management of different languages.
 Some popular options are react-i18next, ngx-translate, and i18next.
 - Text string identifiers are used to identify user interface texts in the source code, rather than using the texts directly in the code.
 This will allow texts to be translated into different languages without the need to modify the source code.
 - Translation files are created for each language that you want to use in the application.
 These files must contain the translations of the text string identifiers used in the source code.
 - The functionality is implemented in the application to change the language of the user interface.
 This can be done using a language selector or similar functionality.
 - Internationalization tests are performed to ensure that the application is displayed correctly in different languages and cultures.

-By implementing these practices, Modyo Dynamic ensures that the application is easily adaptable to different languages and cultures, which will improve the user experience for people from different countries and regions.
+By implementing these practices, Dynamic Framework ensures that the application is easily adaptable to different languages and cultures, which will improve the user experience for people from different countries and regions.

 ### Accessibility

-Accessibility within the Modyo Dynamic micro frontends is an important aspect to consider to ensure that all people, including those with disabilities, can use and navigate the user interface effectively.
+Accessibility within the Dynamic Framework micro frontends is an important aspect to consider to ensure that all people, including those with disabilities, can use and navigate the user interface effectively.

 To implement accessibility, the following practices are followed:
 - An appropriate semantic structure is used in the HTML code to ensure that assistive technologies, such as screen readers, can correctly interpret information.